 There is so much pressure on the modern mom to be everything to our kids.
-We’re expected to be teachers, nutritionists, doctors, chauffeurs, therapists, party planners, housekeepers, photographers, personal shoppers and more.
+We’re expected to be teachers, nutritionists, doctors, chauffeurs, party planners, housekeepers, and photographers.
 It’s a lot!

 Only have the energy to make PB&J for dinner?
-Why not.
+Why not?
 Bedtime was 30 minutes ago and you’ve totally blown your schedule?
-Who cares.
+Who cares?
 Kids kind of need a bath but you’d rather just drop them straight into bed in their play clothes?
-So what.
+Go ahead.